girlwithglasses/IMG-ProPortal/proportal/README.md

 ### Perl! ###

-To keep things neat and tidy, we are going to install a clean version of perl and the ProPortal dependencies using perlbrew.
+To keep things neat and tidy, we are going to install a clean version of perl and the ProPortal dependencies using `perlbrew`.

-Install perlbrew from https://perlbrew.pl (instructions on the website).
+Install `perlbrew` from https://perlbrew.pl (follow the instructions on the website).

-Use perlbrew to install the CPAN client cpanm and patchperl:
+Use `perlbrew` to install the CPAN client `cpanm` and `patchperl`:

-`perlbrew install-cpanm`
-`perlbrew install-patchperl`
+	perlbrew install-cpanm
+	perlbrew install-patchperl

 Now install a local version of a recent version of Perl, and create a standard library to go with it:

-`perlbrew install perl-5.22.2`
+	perlbrew install perl-5.18.4
-`perlbrew lib create perl-5.22.2@std`
+	perlbrew lib create perl-5.18.4@std
-`perlbrew switch perl-5.22.2@std`
+	perlbrew switch perl-5.18.4@std

+You're now using perl version 5.18.4 and any extra modules you install will be in the library `@std`.

-Install the ProPortal dependencies using cpanm.
+Install the ProPortal dependencies using `cpanm`.
 You'll need to locate the path to `cpanfile` in the `proportal` folder; in this example, it's in my home directory within  the folder `webUI`.

-`cpanm --cpanfile ~/webUI/proportal/cpanfile --installdeps ~/webUI/proportal/`
+	cpanm --cpanfile ~/webUI/proportal/cpanfile --installdeps ~/webUI/proportal/

-Install BioPerl (more detailed instructions at http://bioperl.org/INSTALL.html):
+Install BioPerl (more detailed instructions at http://bioperl.org/INSTALL.html if required):

-`cpanm CJFIELDS/BioPerl-1.6.924.tar.gz`
+	cpanm CJFIELDS/BioPerl-1.6.924.tar.gz

+Some modules may need to be installed by hand, including `DBD::Oracle` (for installations not using Oracle databases, this should not be an issue).

 ### Apache ###